 To help avoid issues arising later in the process of distributing an estate during probate, it is important to identify whether a Will exists and who holds the most up-to-date version before any work is undertaken.

-What Does a Certainty Will Search Do?
+What Does a National Will Register Will Search Do?

 The cost of the search is an allowable disbursement that can be reclaimed from the estate.